adamwbull/MentoringAPI/README.md

 * SummaryText (nvarchar(max))
 * UserId (int)
 * Status (nvarchar(10)) Should be *Submitted*, or *Edited*.
+* PairId (int)
 * Created (smalldatetime)
 * LastUpdate (smalldatetime)

 ### AppointmentSummary GET
+**/all-summaries** - Returns all submitted summaries that are PrivacyAccepted.

+**/summary/pair/:PairId** - Returns all summaries written by members of a certain pair.

-*/summary/user/:UserId* - Returns all summaries written by a user.
+**/summary/user/:UserId** - Returns all summaries written by a user.

-*/summary/appointment/:AppointmentId* - Returns all summaries for a particular meeting.
+**/summary/appointment/:AppointmentId** - Returns all summaries for a particular meeting.

 ### AppointmentSummary POST
-*/create-summary* - Provide AppointmentId, SummaryText, UserId.
+**/create-summary** - Provide AppointmentId, SummaryText, UserId, and PairId.

-*/update-summary* - Provide AppointmentId, SummaryText, UserId.
+**/update-summary** - Provide AppointmentId, SummaryText, UserId.

 ## Pair Table
 A table containing mentor/mentee pairs.